 The main advantages of prefabricated tube bundles compared to handmade solutions are:

-- Easier handling reduces risk of compromised performance due to installation mistakes
+Easier handling reduces the risk of compromised performance due to installation mistakes

 Parker’s prefabricated tube bundles offer the additional advantage that they are available with a choice of cabled or parallel construction (many manufacturers only offer the latter).
 The main advantages of cabled tube bundles are:

-- Reduced stress on tubing when bending is required
+Reduced stress on the tubing when bending is required

-- Requires less space in tube or cable tray
+Requires less space in a tube or cable tray

 Fig. 3 Cross section of heat distribution from centre outwards.